Theme-Aware Aesthetic Distribution Prediction With Full-Resolution Photographs: METHODS

+where $b$ is the batch index, $c$ is the channel index, $m,n$ are the spatial locations, $f$ is the RoM pooling input features, $A$ is the output pooled feature maps, and $\Omega_{mn}^b$ is the pooling kernel.
+The pooling stride is the same as the kernel size by default, and the kernel size is defined as the ratio of the pooling input RoM size to the manually defined pooling size $S_{pool}=(w_{out},h_{out})$.
+The pooling input RoM size is calculated as

+where $(w_b, h_b)$ is the original size of the $b^{th}$ image in one batch, $\tau$ is the downsampling ratio of the RoM pooling input size to the image padding size, and $\rm{round}(\cdot)$ is the rounding operation.
+Based on the pooling size $S_{pool}$ and the RoM size $S_{RoM}^b$, the kernel size is given as

+The kernel moving range needs to be inside the RoM.
+Taking the top-left corner of the image to be $(0, 0)$, we give the exact definition of the RoM pooling kernel as follows.

+Note that the kernel $\Omega_{mn}^b$ may be different for different input images.
+The overall procedure is to apply the pooling operation to specific regions (RoM) that only contain features of the original images, as shown in Fig.~\ref{frame}.
+In the bottom left of the figure, light blue and gray regions denote the features from the RoM and padded region, respectively.
+The features inside the RoMs are eventually pooled into feature maps of the same size so that the network can be trained in an end-to-end manner.

+From the RoM pooling process, we can easily observe the differences between RoM pooling, SPP, and traditional pooling.
+In traditional pooling methods, the kernel size and the pooling stride are manually assigned regardless of the inputs.
+Therefore, the pooling size cannot be kept unchanged for different inputs.
+In SPP, the pooling kernel scans the entire image; thus, we cannot discard the features in specific regions.
+Only in RoM pooling is the kernel moving range flexible and can the kernel size (pooling stride) be adaptively modified.

-\emph{Discussion 1}: ROI pooling aims to achieve arbitrary receptive field on a tensor, as a result quantification approximations are introduced on both region location and pooling stride.
-Such quantification error can result in mismatches of ROIs.
-ROI align \cite{he2017mask} is proposed to solve this problem by using interpolation.
-The two methods perform nearly the same in our model for three reasons.
-First, the mismatches of ROIs caused by quantification error is determined by the downsampling ratio between network inputs and pooling inputs.
-For the downsampling ratio of $ \tau $, the number of mismatched pixels along one dimension are at most $ \lfloor{\frac{\tau}{2}}\rfloor $.
-Therefore the small downsampling ratio (which will be discussed in section \ref{section3}-D brings small mismatches in our model.
-Second, the mismatches have less influences on bigger regions.
-For example, a mismatch of 10 pixels may totally change the location of a $ 10 \times 10$ region, but causes nearly no visible differences on a $ 500 \times 500$ region.
-Since the regions refer to the entire full-resolution images in our model, the mismatches have nearly no impact.
-Third, predicting an attribute from the entire images is always robust to very small translations as analyzed in \cite{he2017mask}.
+\emph{Discussion}: RoM pooling aims to achieve arbitrary pooling kernel sizes on a tensor; therefore, quantification approximations are introduced on both the region location and pooling stride.
+Such quantification error causes mismatches of RoMs.
+He \textit{et al.}~\cite{he2017mask} proposed to solve this problem by using interpolation; we call this improved version used in our model RoM align.
+RoM pooling and RoM align perform nearly the same in our model for two reasons.
+First, the mismatches of RoMs caused by quantification errors are determined by the downsampling ratio between network inputs and pooling inputs.
+For the downsampling ratio of $\tau$, the number of mismatched pixels along one dimension is at most $\lfloor{\frac{\tau}{2}}\rfloor$.
+Therefore, the small downsampling ratio (which will be discussed in Section~\ref{section3e}) brings small mismatches in our model.
+Second, the mismatches have fewer influences on larger regions.
+For example, mismatches of 10 pixels may totally change the location of a $10 \times 10$ region, but cause nearly no visible differences on a $500 \times 500$ region.
+Since the RoM is the entire full-resolution image in our model, the mismatches have nearly no impact.